kylebarz/udacity-item-classifier/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Udacity for some code and a LOT of instruction!
-* Inspiration
+* Other links embedded in the code where inspiration was used from others.
-* etc
+* Microsoft for assistance in tagging the data.